The Burnside bicategory of groupoids: -sets, -actions, and covers

 A $G$-set $X:G\rightarrow\Set$ determines an action of $G$ on the set

-by defining $gx$ to be $X_g(x)$ (which was written $gx$ above).
-Conversely, an action of $G$ on $P$ determines a $G$-set $X_P$ by $(X_P)_\gamma=p^{-1}(\gamma)=P_\gamma$, with functoriality determined in the evident way by the action map.
+by defining $gx$ to be $X_g(x)$.
+Conversely, an action of $G$ on $P$ determines a $G$-set $X_P$ by $(X_P)_\gamma=p^{-1}(\gamma)$, with functoriality determined in the evident way by the action map.
 These constructions provide an equivalence of categories between $G$-sets and $G$-actions.

-Under this correspondence, a $G$-set is finite precisely when the ``orbit set'' $P/\sim$ of the corresponding action is finite.
-The equivalence relation on $P$ is the one given by $x\sim gx$.
+Under this correspondence, a $G$-set is finitely generated precisely when the orbit set $P/(x\sim gx)$ of the corresponding action is finite.
+The equivalence relation on $P$ is the one given by $x\sim gx$. $P$ is finite when the fibers of $p:P\rightarrow G_0$ are finite.
 A $G$-set is free precisely when the corresponding $G$-action satisfies the following property: the shear map